-- 10.2.121 Reach.
+- Public Improvements.
+Any drainage ditch, roadway, parkway, sidewalk, pedestrian way, tree, lawn, off-street parking area, lot improvement, or other facility for which the local government may ultimately assume the responsibility for maintenance and operation, or which may affect an improvement for which government responsibility is established. - Public Sewer System.
+A central sewer system, owned, operated and maintained by the Town of Atoka. - Public Hearing.
+A meeting for the review of a matter where opinions may be presented by the public.
+These hearings may take place during the regular Planning Commission meetings and are held according to state law. - Public Uses.
+Public parks, schools and administrative, cultural and service buildings, not including public land or buildings devoted solely to storage and maintenance of equipment and material. - Public Utility.
+Any person, firm, corporation, municipal department or board duly authorized to furnish under state or municipal regulations to the public electricity, gas, stream, communications, telegraph, transportation, water, or sewer. - Public Way.
+Any publicly owned street, alley, sidewalk, or lane right-of-way which provides for movement of pedestrians or vehicles. - Reach.
 A hydraulic engineering term to described longitudinal segments of a stream or river.
-A reach generally includes the segment of the flood hazard area where flood heights are influ- enced by a man-made area or natural obstruction.
-In an urban area, the segment of a stream or river between 2 consecutive bridge crossings typically would constitute a reach. - 10.2.122 Rectilinear Street System.
-A pattern of streets that is characterized by right angle roadways, grid pattern blocks and four-way intersections. - 10.2.123 Register of Deeds.
+A reach generally includes the segment of the flood hazard area where flood heights are influenced by a manmade area or natural obstruction.
+In an urban area, the segment of a stream or river between 2 consecutive bridge crossings typically would constitute a reach. - Rectilinear Street System.
+A pattern of streets that is characterized by right angle roadways, grid pattern blocks and four-way intersections. - Register of Deeds.
 Tipton County Registrar of Deeds.
 Regulatory Flood.
-The 100 year flood. - 10.2.124 Regulatory Flood Protection Elevation.
-The elevation of the regulatory flood plus one foot of freeboard to provide a safety factor.

-- 10.2.125 Reserve Strip.
-A portion of land set aside to prevent and prohibit access to adjoining property or public thoroughfare. - 10.2.126 Re-subdivision.
-A change in a map of an approved or recorded subdivision plat if such change affects any street layout on such map or area reserved thereon for pubic use, or any lot line; or if it affects any map or plan legally recorded prior to the adoption of any regulations con-trolling the subdivision of land. - 10.2.127 Right-of-way.
+The 100-year flood. - Regulatory Flood Protection Elevation.
+The elevation of the regulatory flood plus one foot of freeboard to provide a safety factor. - Reserve Strip.
+A portion of land set aside to prevent and prohibit access to adjoining property or public thoroughfare. - Re-subdivision.
+A change in a map of an approved or recorded subdivision plat if such change affects any street layout on such map or area reserved thereon for public use, or any lot line; or if it affects any map or plan legally recorded prior to the adoption of any regulations con trolling the subdivision of land. - Right-of-way.
 A strip of land occupied or intended to be occupied by a public way, crosswalk, railroad, electric transmission line, oil or gas pipeline, water main, sanitary or storm sewer line, or for another special use.
-The usage of the term "right-of-way" for land platting purposes shall mean that every right-of-way hereafter established and shown on a Final Plat is to be separate and distinct from the lots or parcels adjoining such right-of-way and shall not be in- cluded within the dimension areas of such lots or parcels. - 10.2.128 Religious Assembly Uses, Small Scale.
-Those associated uses design to service and assembly of not more than 300 persons. - 10.2.129 Religious Assembly Uses, Large Scale.
-Those associated uses design to service and assembly of more than 300 persons. - 10.2.130 Road.
-For the purpose of these regulations, "road" shall be defined the same as "street".
+The usage of the term "right-of-way" for land platting purposes shall mean that every right-of-way hereafter established and shown on a Final Plat is to be separate and distinct from the lots or parcels adjoining such right-of-way and shall not be included within the dimension areas of such lots or parcels. - Religious Assembly Uses, Small Scale.
+Those associated uses design to service and assembly of not more than 300 persons. - Religious Assembly Uses, Large Scale.
+Those associated uses design to service and assembly of more than 300 persons. - Road.
+For the purpose of these regulations, "road" shall be defined the same as "street". - Roadway.
+The portion of the street right-of-way which contains the street pavement and shoulder which is used primarily as a channel for vehicular movement and secondarily as a drainage channel for storm water.